LordAshes/TaleSpire-CharacterViewPlugin/README.md

-# Camera Tools Plugin
+# CharacterView Plugin

-This is a plugin for TaleSpire using BepInEx.
+This unofficial TaleSpire plugin is for viewing the map from a character point of view.

 ## Install